Lu1sDev/Lu1sDev/README.md

 - 👋 Hi, I’m @Lu1sDev
-- 👀 I’m interested in adquirir conhecimento para inicar uma carreira como dev
+- 👀 I work in the area, programming in c# .net.
+Sought knowledge to improve my skills and be a better developer
 - 🌱 I’m currently learning o basico da programaçao
-- 💞
-- 📫 How to reach me ...
+- 💞 At the moment I'm at an intermediate level of programming and studying about web development

 <!---
 Lu1sDev/Lu1sDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.